-Since its inception over three four decades ago, the program has sought to acquaint students, though especially graduate students, with a global philosophical heritage drawn from both the West and the East.
+Since its inception over five decades ago, the program has sought to acquaint students, though especially graduate students, with a global philosophical heritage drawn from both the West and the East.
 The natural outgrowth of this double focus has been a deepening appreciation for Comparative Philosophy.
 The diversity of interests spawned by the interaction of philosophical traditions has produced a dynamic environment that continues to attract students from across Canada and the world.

 Historical Note about the Master’s Program